RangerMauve/nexilis/README.md

 If a component hasn't been added with the given name, it will be treated as a regular element.
 This allows you to play nice with HTML custom elements.

-Components can be defined by by using the `lignum.addComponent(component)` method and passing in a name and template.
+Components can be defined by by using the `nexilis.addComponent(component)` method and passing in a name and template.

 A component will contain its own template whose scope will be isolated from the parent.
 If you want to pass data into the component, you do so by specifying attributes.